jody-frankowski/42/README.md

 This repository contains the school and related projects I have done (or open sourced) so far.

-- [Alum1](alum1/): An AI That Tries To Win A Nim Game.
+- [Alum1](alum1/): An AI that tries to win a Nim game.
 Done in C in 2 days.
 - [BSQ](piscine/bsq/): Find the biggest square possible between obstacles
 - [Cluedo](cluedo/): 3 logical problems solved with
   [Prolog](https://en.wikipedia.org/wiki/Prolog) in 2 days.